 The Moon is the easiest thing to observe with a telescope in the night sky.
 It’s visible anywhere, even through thin clouds, smoke, light pollution, and haze.
-You can find and look at it in broad daylight safely; aiming at it is trivial even if your telescope lacks a finder or steady mount, and even the smallest and lowest-quality instruments can show you lots of detail.
-The Moon is not only responsible for the tides, the stability of the Earth’s axis and rotation, and cultural significance, but it’s also the closest planetary body within our reach.
-It has been visited by humans during the Apollo missions from 1968 to 1972, and NASA and the Chinese Space Agency are both planning lunar landings and permanent bases as part of the Artemis and ILRS programs in the second half of the 2020s.
+You can find and look at it in broad daylight safely, unlike the sun.
+Aiming at it is trivial even if your telescope lacks a finder or steady mount, and even the smallest and lowest-quality telescope can show you lots of detail.
+You can observe all of the details on the Moon we describe with a telescope no greater than 4” in aperture, though pretty much any telescope with decent optics and a sturdy mount will do.

-We highly recommend obtaining a digital or printed Moon map to aid in your observations of the Moon.
+We highly recommend obtaining a digital or print Moon map to aid in your observations of the Moon.
 Due to the differing and confusing terminology for lunar east and west, combined with the sheer complexity of providing consistent navigation instructions, we aren’t going to be providing location information on lunar features.

 When can I see the Moon with My Telescope?